britive/terraform-provider-britive/docs/guides/migration-guide.md

 ---
-page_title: "Migrating to the Terraform Plugin Framework (v3.0.0)"
+page_title: "Migrating to the Terraform Plugin Framework (v3.0.2)"
 subcategory: ""
 description: |-
-  What changed in the Britive provider v3.0.0 rewrite, what is new, the risks involved, how to back up your state before upgrading, what to expect on your first plan after upgrading, and how to roll back to the legacy SDK-based provider if you hit an issue.
+  What changed in the Britive provider v3.x rewrite, which v3 release to upgrade to, what is new, the risks involved, how to back up your state before upgrading, what to expect on your first plan after upgrading, and how to roll back to the legacy SDK-based provider if you hit an issue.
 ---

-# Migrating to the Terraform Plugin Framework (v3.0.0)
+# Migrating to the Terraform Plugin Framework (v3.0.2)